 Rules for the sale and consumption of alcohol on campus

 Dalhousie University supports responsible choices involving alcohol.
-We all have a responsibility regarding our consumption and to help minimize risk as a result of consumption.
+We all have a responsibility regarding our consumption to help minimize risk.

 - Know your limits